 Is winter solstice the shortest day of the year?

-Yes, winter solstice is the shortest day of the year, or the day with the least amount of daylight all year long.
+Yes, winter solstice is the shortest day of the year (longest night of the year), or the day with the least amount of daylight all year long.
 Many people celebrate solstice by spending time outside during those brief day light hours.

 How long does winter solstice last?